Alecks20/alecks.dev/content/blog/oracle-cloud-rant.md

 +++
 author = "Alecks"
-title = "Oracle cloud is a horrible platform." date = "2024-03-10" description = ""
-tags = [
+title = "Oracle cloud is a horrible platform and should be avoided" date = "2024-03-10" description = "" tags = [